 Unless promoter gives prior notice, only dry pinto beans will be used for cooking.
 Nothing larger than a bean and no meat product will be allowed in cup.

 CTBA recommends that the times for judging showmanship will be clearly stated by the promoter and further recommends that the time does not interfere with entry turn-in times.
 We suggest either before or after entry turn-ins.

 No time limit.
 These two categories will be judged at any time during the day.
 Judges are to remember that while judging these pits and areas, if done during turn-in times, that they take this into consideration.

-Any cooking team found to be in violation of the above stated rules is subject to being disqualified from the current cooking event and can be put on a probationary status with CTBA.
-Any infractions will be brought to the attention of the current CTBA Officers who, along with the Board of Directors will review the allegations and determine the consequence of the alleged action.
+Any cooking team found to be in violation of the above stated rules is subject to being disqualified from the current cooking event and/or season.
+Any infractions will be brought to the attention of the current CTBA Officers who, along with the Board of Directors, will review the allegations and determine the consequence of the alleged action.
 Teams and/or individual team members may be prohibited from competing in CTBA sanctioned cook-offs for a period of time not to exceed 5 years.

 CTBA furnishes all cups and trays.

 Judging will be accomplished using separate phases, Preliminary and Finals, and when required there will be a Semi-Finals table.
 It is highly recommended that ample numbers of judges be pre-invited and familiarized with the judging system.
 There shall be NO ALCOHOLIC BEVERAGES within the confines of the judging area while judging is taking place.
 At no time will any judge be allowed to consume any alcoholic beverages while actively judging the event.

 Same type criteria as in barbeque: Aroma, Color, Texture, Taste, Overall.
 This is really a personal preference for the individual judges.